 Many activities to develop institutional structure were negatively impacted by COVID19 due to limitations of virtual meetings, occupancy limitations for meetings and closures.
+These restrictions remained in PY2021.
+Many community partners continued the virtual format of meeting which created challenges for effective communication and engagement.

-1) The Housing Authority and Community Development Department partner each year to host an annual landlord training.
-This was not doone in PY2020 due to COVID19.

-2) The Community Development Director has attended monthly Housing Coalition meetings.
-These went to virtual meetings and the quality of the conversation/collaboration was impacted.

-3) Community Development staff continued to participate with various groups and committees, such as the River Park Neighborhood Group (formerly Hamilton Area Neighborhood District), Downtown Fond du Lac Partnership, Downtown Architectural Review Board, and Fond du Lac County Economic Development Corporation (FCEDC) Loan Review Committee to increase communication and partnerships within the community.
-By participating in these committees, staff is able to learn about issues within the community and intervene, if possible, at the front end versus later in the process.

-6) Community Development staff meets frequently with representatives from the Envision Greater Fond du Lac (the City's new Association of Commerce and Economic Development Organization) to focus specifically on economic development issues.
+- 1) The Housing Authority and Community Development Department partner each year to host an annual landlord training.
+This was not held in PY2022 due staffing and funding challenges. - 2) The Community Development Director has attended monthly Housing Coalition meetings.
+These went to virtual meetings and the quality of the conversation/collaboration was impacted. - 3) Community Development staff continued to participate with various groups and committees, such as the River Park Neighborhood Group (formerly Hamilton Area Neighborhood District), Downtown Fond du Lac Partnership, Downtown Architectural Review Board, and Fond du Lac County Economic Development Corporation (FCEDC) Loan Review Committee to increase communication and partnerships within the community.
+By participating in these committees, staff is able to learn about issues within the community and intervene, if possible, at the front end versus later in the process. - 6) Community Development staff meets frequently with representatives from the Envision Greater Fond du Lac (the City's new Association of Commerce and Economic Development Organization) to focus specifically on economic development issues.